Natasha24s/aws-streamlit-api-gateway-chatbot/docs/usage.md

 1. Open the Streamlit app in your web browser (typically at `http://localhost:8501`).

-2. You'll see a chat interface with a text input field at the bottom.
+2. You'll see a chat interface with the title "Product AI Assistant".

-3. Type your message into the input field and click the "Send" button or press Enter.
+3. Type your question or query into the input field at the bottom and press Enter or click the send button.

-4. Your message will be sent to the AWS API Gateway, and the response will be displayed in the chat.
+4. The AI assistant will process your query and provide a response, which will be displayed in the chat.

+5. You can continue the conversation by asking more questions.

-5. The chat history is maintained during your session.
+6. The chat history is maintained during your session.
 Refresh the page to start a new session.

-Note: This chatbot does not have authentication, so be cautious about sharing sensitive information.
+7. You can view additional details about each API call by expanding the "See API call details" section below each response.

+Note: This chatbot integrates with a specific API endpoint.
+Ensure you have the necessary permissions to use this API.